usathe71-u/Attendance-System-Face-Recognition/README.md

 # Attendance-System-Face-Recognition
-# Attendance-System-Face-Recognition  This project is a web application demonstrating the use of facial recognition for marking attendance built as a part of my PS -1.
+This project is a web application demonstrating the use of facial recognition for marking attendance built as a part of my PS -1.
 It is a web application that can be used by the company to manage attendance of its employees.

 ## Functionality Supported
 - Admin and Employee Login